juju/docs/src/en/juju-concepts.md

 ## Endpoint

 An *endpoint* (or application endpoint) is used to connect to another application's endpoint in order to form a relation.
-An endpoint is defined in a charm's `metadata.yaml` and specifies a name, a role (one of 'requires', 'provides', or 'peers'), and an interface that the relations will use.
+An endpoint is defined in a charm's `metadata.yaml` by the collection of three properties: a *role*, a *name*, and an *interface*.

+There are three types of roles:

+ - `requires`: the endpoint can optionally make use of services represented by another charm's endpoint over the given interface.
+ - `provides`: the endpoint represents a service that another charm's endpoint can make use of over the given interface.
+ - `peers`: the endpoint can coexist with another charm's endpoint in a peer-to-peer manner (e.g. cluster or high availability contexts).

 For example, the pertinent excerpt of the `metadata.yaml` file for the 'wordpress' charm is as follows: